Frequently Asked Questions

 How will donation of my body benefit the education of health professionals?

 Donations made to the Anatomical Gift Program are the responsibility of Upstate Medical University.
-The program will take every step to assure that the donation is used in a respectful manner.

 Donations may be provided for use by an institution of higher education in New York State in which gross anatomy is an integral and required component of an accredited program to educate health professionals, provided the institution is licensed by the New York State Department of Health as a whole body user.